tHarvey303/synthesizer/docs/source/galaxy_components/galaxy.rst

 Galaxy
 ======

-One of the core objects in synthesizer is the ``Galaxy`` object.
+One of the core objects in Synthesizer is the ``Galaxy`` object.
-A ``Galaxy`` is essentially a container object for different `components <../components/components.rst>`_ (stars, gas, and black holes), and provides methods for interacting with and combining these components.
+A ``Galaxy`` is essentially a container object for different `components <components.rst>`_ (stars, gas, and black holes), and provides methods for interacting with and combining these components.
 Importantly, this includes methods for computing the emission, from the galaxy as a whole and from the individual components.

 Particle vs Parametric